Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Abstract

 \section{Abstract}

 In $2013$ a novel self-assembly strategy for polypeptide nanostructure design which could lead to significant developments in biotechnology was presented in [Design of a single-chain polypeptide tetrahedron assembled from coiled-coil segments, Nature Chem.
 Bio.
 9 (2013) 362--366].
 It was since observed that a polyhedron $P$ can be realized by interlocking pairs of polypeptide chains if its corresponding graph $G(P)$ admits a strong trace.
-In the present paper we characterize graphs which admit closed walk which traverses every edge exactly once in each direction and for every vertex $v$, there is no subset $N$ of its neighbors, with $1 \leq |N| \leq d$, such that every time the walk enters $v$ from $N$, it also exits to a vertex in $N$.
+It was since also demonstrated that a similar strategy can also be expanded to self-assembly of designed DNA [Design principles for rapid folding of knotted DNA nanostructures, Nature communications 7 (2016) 1--8.].
+In this direction, in the present paper we characterize graphs which admit closed walk which traverses every edge exactly once in each direction and for every vertex $v$, there is no subset $N$ of its neighbors, with $1 \leq |N| \leq d$, such that every time the walk enters $v$ from $N$, it also exits to a vertex in $N$.
 This extends C. Thomassen's characterization [Bidirectional retracting-free double tracings and upper embeddability of graphs, J. Combin.
 Theory Ser.
 B 50 (1990) 198--207] for the case $d = 1$.